ICPO Foundation >> Research Support >> Research Grants

 PSI Paul Scherrer Institut – Dr. Korbinian Krieger and PhD Cristina Müller

+Targeted radionuclide therapy delivers ionizing radiation to tumor cells through the accumulation of intravenously injected radiopharmaceuticals.
+In the case of metastatic castration-resistant prostate cancer, the currently used agent [177Lu]Lu-PSMA-617 is limited by side effects from the accumulation of radioligand in non-tumor tissues and the moderate biological efficacy of 177Lu.
 To address these shortcomings, [161Tb]Tb-SibuDAB was developed at ETH Zurich/Paul Scherrer Institute.
 An added albumin-binding moiety enhanced the blood circulation time and, hence, increased the tumor dose while reducing off-target accumulation.
 Open questions remain as to the overall tolerability of [161Tb]Tb-SibuDAB and its effectiveness in neutralizing bone metastases.
 The objective is to conduct a tolerability and efficacy study of [161Tb]Tb-SibuDAB in two different rodent models.
 If tolerability and efficacy can be ascertained, [161Tb]Tb-SibuDAB will be introduced into clinical use in Switzerland in a phase I trial.

 Development of 18F-labeled radioligands for PET imaging of PD-L1 positive tumors